 I stayed at the Hotel Nira Alpina a stunning ski-in and ski-out contemporary hotel, located at the foot of the Corvatsch mountain and adjacent to the Corvatsch cable car.
 With views of the Engadin Mountains, some would say it is in one of the best skiing locations in the Engadin.

-I had a luxury modern room with floor-to-ceiling window that opened onto private corner balcony, I loved waking up in the morning and having the mountains as my backdrop.
+I had a luxury modern room with floor-to-ceiling window that opened onto a private corner balcony, I loved waking up in the morning and having the mountains as my backdrop.
 The hotel also had a spa that includes a sauna, a well-equipped gym, a bakery and 3 restaurants as well as a rooftop bar.

 - Children are only allowed in the spa area up to 5.30pm and then it is adults only.